The Price Group Talent Agency

 • How did your first performance go?
 Were you nervous?

-My first performance in a "big" show was when I was 12 and I got to do a summer stock production of Peter Pan.
+My first performance in a "big" musical happened when I was 12.
+I was cast in a summer stock production of Peter Pan, playing one of the Lost Boys.
 The entire experience for me was thrilling.
-The rehearsals, the work, the play...
+The rehearsals, the work, the audience reaction.
+Getting to play and pretend alongside adults was just so cool to me.
+The collaborative "we're all in this together"-ness of it all...
 I am sure I was nervous on opening night.
-But overall, what I remember is the excitement.
+But overall, what I remember is the excitement and not wanting it to end.

 • What is your pre-show ritual?

 It tends to change a bit depending on the role and what I need to do to warm-up.
-No matter what the performance, I always try to grab a little time just by myself right before the curtain goes up.
-I like to focus and quiet my mind a bit before letting the floodgates open and hitting stage with castmates to create that awesome stuff called organized chaos!
+I generally try to grab a little time just by myself right before the curtain goes up.
+I like to focus and quiet my mind a bit beforehand and just "check in" with myself.
+During long runs, I can become quite habitual about the order of all the little things... water, bathroom, costume stuff.
+I've learned that I get along very well with routine.
+During Jersey Boys, I always had to have a Ricola in my mouth while heading to the stage to make my first entrance.
+Mostly unnecessary?
+Sure.
+Perhaps, I'm the SLIGHTEST bit superstitious...
+Who knows?

 • What inspires you?